-Title Method of Evaluation Attendance Students must attend at least 75% of both theory and practical classes.
-They will receive 10 marks based on their class attendance.
-Students who do not meet the minimum attendance requirement for a course, as specified in the B. Tech regulations, will not be eligible to proceed to the next criteria.
-Assignment / Presentation Assignments will be given to students to assess their understanding of the subjects taught.
+Title Method of Evaluation Attendance Attend at least 75% of both theory and practical classes.
+Students will receive 10 marks based on their attendance in classes. - Students who do not meet this requirement will not be eligible to proceed to attain the next criteria.
+Assignment / Assignments will be given to students to assess their understanding of the Presentation subjects taught.
 Students will be required to make presentations on the subjects taught in class, and their understanding of the subjects will be assessed.
-Based on the Assignments and Presentations the students will be awarded marks out of 20 Activity Evaluation The Assignment / Presentation faculty handling the class will use the tests from the Fitness Protocols and Guidelines for ages 18+ to 65 years, as set forth by FIT India.
+Based on the Assignments and Presentations the students will be awarded marks our of 20

+Activity Evaluation The Assignment / Presentation faculty handling the class will use the tests from the Fitness Protocols and Guidelines for ages 18+ to 65 years, as set forth by FIT India.
 Measurements will be taken for all the tests of the FIT India Fitness Protocol and the evaluation will be based on the benchmark score received for the following tests: 1.
 V Sit Reach Test 2.
 Partial Curl Up - 30 seconds 3.
 Push Ups (Male) and Modified Push Up (Female) 4.
 Two (2) Km Run/Walk Students who achieve a total benchmark score of 8 across the aforementioned 4 tests will be awarded pass marks for activity evaluation.
 Students who score better will be awarded a maximum mark of 20.

-Physically challenged and medically unfit students can opt for an objective test to A ativites Essalmation demonstrate their knowledge of the subjects taught.
-Based on their performance in Activity Evaluation - Special the objective test, they will be awarded marks out of 20.
-Circumstances on cumptances Students who enrolled themselves in the NCC during the course period (between Activity Evaluation the start and end dates of the program) and attended 5 college level parades will - Special be awarded pass marks for activity evaluation.
-Students who attend more parades Considerations - will be eligible for a maximum mark of 20 based on their parade attendance.
-NCC
+Activity Evaluation Physically challenged and medically unfit students can opt for an objective - Special test to demonstrate their knowledge of the subjects taught.
+Based on their Circumstances performance in the objective test, they will be awarded marks out of 20.
+Activity Evaluation Students who enrolled themselves in the NCC during the course period - Special (between the start and end dates of the program) and attended 5 college Considerations - level parades will be awarded pass marks for activity evaluation.
+Students NCC who attend more parades will be eligible for a maximum mark of 20 based on their parade attendance.